andrew henderson menu

 Even those who fought adamantly against the stimulus package rarely brought up FATCA as an argument for ditching it.

-If you weren’t one of those shady people hiding their money offshore, then why would you care?
+Unless you were one of those people hiding their money offshore, then why would you care?

-However, for those of us who were (and still are) banking abroad as US citizens or other US persons, FATCA had a palpable impact on the ways in which we were able to open and maintain offshore bank accounts.
+However, for those banking abroad as US citizens or other US persons, FATCA had a palpable impact on our ability to open and maintain offshore bank accounts.

-Once FATCA came into effect, offshore banks did one of two things: they ditched their US customers, or they begrudgingly complied with the law.
+Once FATCA came into effect, offshore banks either ditched their US customers or begrudgingly complied with the law.

-With the threat of a massive withholding tax hanging over their heads, many banks – especially in jurisdictions like Switzerland – said goodbye to their US customers.
+With the threat of a massive withholding tax hanging over their heads, many banks – especially in jurisdictions like Switzerland – waved goodbye to their US customers.

-Many banks decided that their US customers weren’t worth the trouble of potentially losing access to the US financial system, so they bid farewell to all of their customers who could potentially be considered US persons by FATCA.
+Many banks decided that their US customers weren’t worth potentially losing access to the US financial system, so they got rid of customers who could potentially be considered US persons by FATCA.

-These banks refused to accept new US persons and gave US persons with existing accounts notice that they were going to have to leave.
+These banks refused to accept new US clients and gave those with existing accounts notice that they had to leave.

-Although these closures caused headaches for all Americans with foreign bank accounts, they created particular difficulties for US persons living abroad.
-It didn’t matter if you had a mortgage or checking account while living in that country – the bank was still going to close your account if you were a US person.
+Although these closures caused headaches for all Americans with foreign bank accounts, they created particular difficulties for US persons living in a foreign country.
+It didn’t matter if you had a mortgage or a checking account while living in that country – the bank was still going to close your account if you were a US person.

-So, in the immediate aftermath of FATCA, many US persons who lived or had businesses overseas were left in the lurch because they weren’t able to bank in the country that they were living, working, or doing business in.
+So, in the immediate aftermath of FATCA, many US persons who lived or had businesses overseas were left in the lurch because they weren’t able to bank in the country in which they were living, working or doing business.

-These kinds of mass account closures ended up driving a major increase in the number of US persons who renounced their citizenship.
+These kinds of mass account closures drove a major increase in the number of US citizens who renounced their citizenship.
 US citizens who lived abroad were simply tired of being rejected by bank after bank.

-Non-US persons were all of a sudden getting letters from their banks asking them to certify that they weren’t US citizens or tax residents, and in some cases, they had to jump through a number of hoops to convince their banks that no, they were not US persons.
+Non-US persons started getting letters from their banks asking them to certify that they weren’t US citizens or tax residents.
+In some cases, they had to work hard to convince their banks that they were not US persons.

-Because FATCA made banks themselves enforce its provisions, these banks either opted out and kicked out their US person customers, or they made life difficult for everyone by shifting some of the bureaucratic burden to their customers.
+Because FATCA made banks enforce its provisions, they either opted out or kicked out their US customers.
+Or, they made life difficult for everyone by shifting some of the bureaucratic burden to their customers.

 So, what about the banks that decided to keep their US clientele?